gmosx/nitro-js/README.md

 Nitro applications leverage (strict) Web Standards like XHTML/HTML, CSS, HTTP, XML, XSLT, ECMAScript 3.0, MicroFormats, etc. Typically, Nitro applications are a collection of programs that run on the server *and* the client.
 A control program dispatches work to the application programs and aggregates their output.
 The application's output is consumed by modern web browsers, web services or other applications through a standard REST interface.

+Nitro is engineered to work great with Google App Engine.

 * Homepage: [http://nitrojs.org/](http://nitrojs.org/)
 * Status updates: [http://twitter.com/nitrojs](http://twitter.com/nitrojs)
 * Source & Download: [http://github.com/gmosx/nitro/](http://github.com/gmosx/nitro/)